theratioproject/simple/doc/Lists.md

 ```

 ### Reversing the List using the `.reverse()` method.

-When we say  reversing a list, we actually
+When we say  reversing a list, we actually move the elements from ascending to descending order and vice versa.